The L.M. Montgomery Literary Society

-Many of our friends and renowned Montgomery scholars have posted excellent biographies of Montgomery online - we direct you to those sites so that they get credit for the content:
+Many of our friends and renowned Montgomery scholars have posted excellent online biographies of Montgomery - we direct you to these essays for accurate information about L.M.
+Montgomery

 Montgomery's autobiography The Alpine Path